 The distribution of content must include:

-- Nine credits of Biological Science, Physical Science, and/or Mathematical Science (courses in mathematics or statistics with college algebra as a prerequisite).
+- Nine credits of Biological Science, Physical Science, and/or Mathematical Science.
 Please note that:

 - At least one biological or physical science and its related laboratory component must be taken.

 - Two different areas of science must be represented.